mstachowsky/Klein-Clientside/README.md

 Eventually Klein will transition to a WYSIWYG web editor.
 Until that happens, books are written in a custom document format with a .md extension.
 The syntax is described below, and a sample file, `sampleBook.md`, is available for you to view it in action.

+In this syntax, anything shown in square brackets [like this] is optional.
+The square brackets are ommitted in the text.

 ### The !Book directive

 Every book file must begin with the line !Book [bookName]

+The string [bookName] is the name of your book, and may be any valid text string, including spaces.
+It is displayed at the top of each page.

+### The !Page and !endPage directives

+Each page in your book begins with a !Page directive and ends with a !endPage directive.

+The !Page directive has an optional page name, like this:  `!Page [optional page name]`.
+This name is what gets displayed on the page's selection button.
+If it is left blank then the button defaults to the text "Page N", where N is the page number.

+Currently, if you have multiple pages, you must include the !Page directive on the line immediately following an !endPage directive, without any whitespace.
+This is being tracked as a todo and will be removed as a requirement in the future.

+### The !img and !video directives

+### The !checkpoint and !endCheckpoint directives

+### the !item directive

+### The !brk directive

+### The !code directive

+### The `#` headers